Seattle Surgical Malpractice Lawyers

 Contact an Experienced Seattle Surgical Malpractice Lawyer at Hardwick & Pendergast, P.S.

-If you are the victim of a surgical error, please DO NOT hesitate to contact the experienced Seattle medical malpractice attorneys at Hardwick & Pendergast, P.S., who will analyze your case and help make sure you are fairly compensated for all your injuries and losses.
+If you are the victim of a surgical error, please contact the experienced Seattle medical malpractice attorneys at Hardwick & Pendergast, P.S.
+We will analyze your case and help make sure you are fairly compensated for all your injuries and losses.
 Contact us at (888) 228-3860 for a no-cost, no-obligation consultation.